What Is Streaming Analytics?

-Streaming analytics platforms can ingest, analyze, and act on real-time streaming data coming from various sources, so you can take immediate action while the events are still happening.
-They can gather and analyze large volumes of data arriving in "streams" from always-on sources such as sensor data, telematics data, machine logs, social media feeds, change data capture data from traditional and relationship databases, location data, etc.
+Streaming analytics is a form of analytics which can continuously ingest, process and analyze real-time streaming data.
+Data can come from various real-time sources perpetually.
+This enables you to take immediate action while events are still happening.
+Streaming analytics platforms can gather and analyze large volumes of data arriving in "streams" from always-on sources.
+These include sensor data, telematics data, machine logs, social media feeds, location data and change data capture (CDC) data from traditional and relational databases & data warehouses.

 How Is Streaming Analytics Different from Traditional Data Analytics?

-The difference between streaming analytics and traditional analytics lies in when data gets analyzed.
-Traditional analytics follows a store-first-then-analyze-paradigm, where we first store the data and then analyze it for deriving insights.
+What’s the difference between streaming analytics and traditional analytics?
+The answer lies in when data gets analyzed.
+Traditional analytics follows a store-first-then-analyze-paradigm.
+This involves first storing data in a cloud repository like a cloud data lake or cloud data warehouse.
+From there, you can analyze it the data on a batch mode to derive insights.
 Traditional analytics is also mainly applied to data at rest.
-In streaming analytics, we analyze the data first while the events are still happening and then store the relevant data for batch analysis.
-This allows streaming analytics platforms to handle the scale and constant flow of information and deliver continuous insights to users across the organization.
+In streaming analytics, you analyze the data first in a continuous manner while the events are still happening.
+Then, you store the relevant data for batch analysis.
+This way, the streaming analytics platforms can handle the scale and constant flow of information.
+It also delivers continuous insights to users across the organization.

 The top benefits of streaming analytics are:

-Improve operational efficiencies: Enables data and analytics team to understand ongoing events faster and act on them immediately.
-In addition, the operations team can get access to continuous data to track and work on the KPIs to keep the operations running.
+The data and analytics team can understand ongoing events faster and act on them immediately.
+The operations team can also get access to continuous data.
+This enables them to track and work on KPIs to keep the operations running.

-Reduce infrastructure cost: Streaming analytics and ingestion cloud services can help your organization manage workloads efficiently by auto-scaling the clusters to optimize costs.
+Streaming data analytics and ingestion cloud services can help your organization manage workloads efficiently.
+It does so by auto-scaling clusters to optimize costs.

-Essentially, streaming analytics is all about extracting business value from data in motion in the same way traditional analytics tools use data at rest.
-Organizations in every industry have data streaming available from applications, social media, sensors, devices, websites, and more sources.
-You need flexible, scalable tools and processes to make the data accessible and usable at the moment it's needed.
+Streaming analytics extracts business value from data in motion whereas traditional analytics tools use data at rest.
+Organizations in every industry have some form of streaming data available.
+Data sources include applications, social media, sensors, devices, websites and more.
+Flexible tools and processes are needed to make this data accessible for use.

-Additionally, businesses can use information derived from real-time analytics to identify anomalies and business changes (e.g., a sudden spike in demand for a product or service, a defect in manufacturing) as they occur.
-Such information allows companies to take instant action and seize an opportunity that they otherwise might miss.
+Additionally, businesses can use information derived from analytics in real time.
+This can identify anomalies and business changes as they occur.
+Examples would be a sudden spike in demand for a product or service or a defect in manufacturing.
+Such information allows companies to take instant action in a way they might not be able to do otherwise.

 Streaming Analytics Platforms and How Informatica Integrates with Them

-The streaming analytics platform vendors typically consist of open-source Apache projects like Spark, Kafka, Storm, and Flink.
-It also includes proprietary vendors like IBM, TIBCO, SAS, Software AG, Amazon Kinesis, Azure Event Hub, and Google Pub/Sub.
-Informatica Streaming and Ingestion solution is a code-free or low-code stream processing solution that helps organizations connect to all the open-source and commercial streaming vendor's solutions to ingest, process, and operationalize the streaming data for advanced analytics and AI consumptions.
+The streaming data analytics platform vendors typically consist of open-source Apache projects.
+These include Apache Spark, Apache Kafka, Storm, and Flink.
+It also includes proprietary vendors like IBM, TIBCO, SAS, Software AG, Amazon Kinesis, Azure Event Hub and Google Pub/Sub.
+Informatica’s Intelligent Data Management Cloud™ (IDMC) includes code-free and low-code streaming data processing services.
+These services help organizations connect to just about any open-source and commercial streaming solution.
+They’re enabled to ingest, process and operationalize the streaming data.
+This helps to run advanced analytics and AI consumption.

 Informatica Stream Processing